KSchouten/Heracles/README.md

 You can use the Git functionality from within Eclipse if desired, as Eclipse will detect this to be a git-based project.
 Maven is used to automatically link the project to all the necessary external libraries and Eclipse will start downloading the libraries as soon as you add it to the workspace.
 This might take some time, depending on your connection.

 ## Included Algorithms
-The framework currently includes the code for my ESWC2018 submission.
+The framework currently includes the code and resources for ["Ontology-Driven Sentiment Analysis of Product and Service Aspects" @ ESWC2018](http://www.kimschouten.com/papers/eswc2018.pdf).
 The data files that these algorithms work with can be obtained from the [SemEval-2015](http://alt.qcri.org/semeval2015/task12/index.php?id=data-and-tools) and [SemEval-2016](http://alt.qcri.org/semeval2016/task5/index.php?id=data-and-tools) sites.

 ---

-More documentation is coming soon.
+You contact me by sending an email to the address mentioned in the ESWC paper.